-Last Updated On April 5th, 2022.
+Last Updated On May 18th, 2023.

-Invoice Finance in Australia
+Is Invoice Finance used in Australia?

-Invoice Finance volumes total 3.9% of GDP in Australia, compared to 19% of GDP in the UK.
+For example, Invoice Finance volumes total 3.9% of GDP in Australia, compared to 19% of GDP in the UK.

 Federal Government legislation on 30-day payment terms was the second most popular factor, named by over 46% of small businesses.

 Types of Invoice Finance